 The degree program is flexible, allowing you to specialize in any relevant area of study.
 We also offer four formal concentrations:

-The Inclusion Specialist and Literacy Specialist concentrations are available fully online.
+The Inclusion and Literacy concentrations are available fully online.
 The curriculum and instruction and education leadership concentrations have both online and on-campus courses.

 Past candidates have given high ratings to the quality of instruction and the thoughtful Christian vision of the program.
 A combination of online, face-to-face and hybrid courses offers flexibility.
 The program is intentionally designed to create personal connections with faculty and fellow educators from a range of backgrounds, contexts, and nations.
 Personal attention and support will enable you to reach further and grow more as you embrace the challenge of extending your professional knowledge and skills.
 Our commitment to equity, excellence and justice is rooted in a Christian engagement with contemporary education.